 The registration fee is $76.50 for the first Scout and $75 for each additional Scout.
 The fee for volunteers is $10.
 The registration fee includes a t-shirt, patch and program supplies.
-A registered parent/guardian must be onsite at all times when tot-lots (siblings ages 3-5) and Tigers (Scouts going into 1st grade) are at camp.
+All youth entering 1st grade through age 18 must be registered with the Boy Scouts of America.
+A registered parent/guardian must be onsite at all times when tot-lots (siblings ages 3-5) and Tigers (going into 1st grade) are at camp.

 - Registration closes for youth and adults two weeks before the first day of camp.

 Have carpool contacts (must have at least one contact other than parent/guardian) before beginning the registration process.
 It is very important to complete the entire process (through payment).
 All incomplete registrations are deleted every evening at midnight.